-Extension programs initiated from faculty members within the Department of Animal Sciences work to span across disciplines, other departments and universities.
-Agronomy, forages, economics, and environment play key roles in implementing all extension programs.
+Extension programs initiated by faculty members within the Department of Animal Sciences work to span across disciplines, other departments and universities.
+Agronomy, forages, economics and environment play key roles in implementing all extension programs.

-Check out our yourth animal science programs with Alabama 4-H.
+Check out our youth animal science programs with Alabama 4-H.

 Beef Cattle Production